An equivalence between a conjecture of Neumann-Praeger on Kronecker classes and a conjecture on cliques of derangement graphs: Introduction

-If $G$ is transitive and $|\Omega| \geq 2$, then Jordan’s theorem guarantees the existence of a derangement, so $\Gamma_G$ contains a clique of size $2$.
+As an elementary fact, if $G$ is transitive and $|\Omega| \geq 2$, then Jordan’s theorem guarantees the existence of a derangement, so $\Gamma_G$ contains a clique of size $2$.
 Moreover, it was shown in \cite[Theorem~1.5]{KRS} that if $|\Omega| \geq 3$, then $\Gamma_G$ contains a triangle.
 These results suggest that the absence of large cliques in $\Gamma_G$ strongly restricts the possible degree of the action.
 Motivated by this phenomenon, Meagher, Razafimahatratra and the second author \cite[Question~6.1]{KRS} formulated the following conjecture.

 \begin{conjecture} There exists a function $F$ such that, if $G$ is a transitive permutation group of degree $n$ whose derangement graph contains no clique of size $c$, then $n~\leq~F(c)$. \end{conjecture}